Support for living with narcolepsy is here. Sign Up Now »

 Complete cataplexy -

-Complete collapse to the ground; usually takes several seconds to develop and all muscles are involved.
+Complete collapse to the ground; usually takes several seconds to develop and many muscle groups are involved.

 Partial cataplexy -